jkjung-avt/tensorrt_demos/README.md

 /usr/lib/aarch64-linux-gnu/libnvinfer.so.5.1.6
 ```

 Furthermore, the demo programs require the 'cv2' (OpenCV) module in python3.
-You could refer to [Installing OpenCV 3.4.6 on Jetson Nano](https://jkjung-avt.github.io/opencv-on-nano/) for how to install opencv-3.4.6 on the Jetson system.
+You could, for example, refer to [Installing OpenCV 3.4.6 on Jetson Nano](https://jkjung-avt.github.io/opencv-on-nano/) for how to install opencv-3.4.6 on the Jetson system.

 Lastly, if you plan to run demo #3 (ssd), you'd also need to have 'tensorflowi-1.x' installed.
 You could refer to [Building TensorFlow 1.12.2 on Jetson Nano](https://jkjung-avt.github.io/build-tensorflow-1.12.2/) for how to install tensorflow-1.12.2 on the Jetson Nano/TX2.